Last updated on June 17, 2025

 Yarok, the Desecrated

-In 2nd place is Yarok, the Desecrated, who doubles the amount of activated and triggered abilities from permanents entering the battlefield.
-This ability is incredibly busted and you want to abuse it until you’ve lost all our friends.
+In second place is Yarok, the Desecrated, who doubles the triggered abilities from permanents entering the battlefield.
+This ability is incredibly busted and you want to use it until you’ve lost all our friends.

-Besides the cards listed above, I also recommend almost always including Solemn Simulacrum, Deadeye Navigator, Peregrine Drake, Eternal Witness, Reclamation Sage, and Conjurer's Closet in your Yarok EDH builds as they’ll always provide value in your games.
+I recommend almost always including Solemn Simulacrum, Deadeye Navigator, Peregrine Drake, Eternal Witness, Reclamation Sage, and Conjurer's Closet in your Yarok EDH builds as they’ll always provide value in your games.

 #1.
 Muldrotha, the Gravetide

 Coming in at #1 is Muldrotha, the Gravetide.
-This commander heavily emphasizes a sacrifice- and aristocrats-themed decks through its recursion ability.
-Muldrotha is the most popular and (arguably) the most powerful Sultai commander with over 5,700 decks online, 2,500 of which specifically work with sacrifice strategies.
+This commander heavily emphasizes a sacrifice- and aristocrats-themed deck through its recursion ability.

 Being able to not just reanimate creatures but actually play any kind of permanent from your graveyard each turn lessens the cost of sacrifice mechanics while bolstering your threats from single-instance removal.
-Your mana rocks basically never get destroyed since it’s wasted removal, your commander comes back from the command zone, and your other artifacts and enchantments are safe thanks to the lack of widespread removal.
-Most decks run Abrade or Abrupt Decay and call it a day.
+Your mana rocks basically never stay destroyed, your commander comes back from the command zone, and your other artifacts and enchantments can just be replayed as well.

 Cards that have abilities on death and when they enter the battlefield are extremely good in a Muldrotha, the Gravetide list since you get twice the value from them.
 Think along the lines of Solemn Simulacrum, River Kelpie, and Stitcher's Supplier.
 These kinds of cards help you out-value your opponents and generate resource advantages they won’t be able to keep up with.